"This is the best machine learning course I've done. Worth every cent."

 Jose Reyes, AI/ML at Cevo Australia

-This practical, hands-on course will teach you the skills you need for building production systems that work.
+This program is different.
+This is a practical, no-nonsense, hands-on program that will teach you the skills you need for building production systems in weeks, not months.

 This is the class I wish I had taken when I started.